openalea-training/hmba312_training/projets/oilpalm/InstructionOilPalm.md

 ## Botany and architecture

 Oil palm is a perennial plant which architecture follows the Corner model, which is characterized by a mono- axial shoot (the stem) that produces phytomers in regular succession.
-Leaves are disposed according to a radial symmetry with a phyllotaxis varying from 135.7 to 137.5 degrees.Due to this regular phyllotaxis, it is possible to distinguish spi- rals of leaves (parastichies) and determine the order (rank) with which leaves were emitted.
+Leaves are disposed according to a radial symmetry with a phyllotaxis varying from 135.7 to 137.5 degrees.
+Due to this regular phyllotaxis, it is possible to distinguish spirals of leaves (parastichies) and determine the order (rank) with which leaves were emitted.
 The order 8 parastichy is the reference to identify leaf rank.
 Leaf rank 1 is the youngest leaf fully open (unfolded) leaf at the top of the stem (leaves below rank one are called spears).
 As a result, the topological position of a leaf within the crown can be used to estimate its age.

 <img src="./cornerModel.JPG" width=600>